gqrlt1207/CI-CD-test/README.md

 3. Jenkins Integration

-   we can use Jenkins pipeline to execute the following 2 steps in order to make things easy.
+   we can use Jenkins pipeline to execute the following 2 steps in order to make things easy:

     a.
 Fetching the code from the GitHub.

     b.
 Executing the 'build.sh' script remotely and get the test result from there.

 4. build.sh

    The build.sh script will perform the following functions:

     a.
 Checking if the Docker service is running.

     b.
 Compiling java code using 'maven' image.

     c.
 Creating the final image which hosts the 'hello app'.

      d.
 Starting the container.

      e.
 Performing test which will send some request to the api address and check if it receive 'HTTP/1.1 200'.

     f.
 Deleting the intermidiate images.

     g.
 Stop & destroy the container and image if you pass a parameter containing 'clean' to the 'build.sh'.

-5. How to use this repostitory.
+5. How to use this repostitory:

   a.
 Clone the repository.